Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields

-If $F$ is a filter in a set $E$, and $E'$ is a subset of $E$, one says that $F$ contains $E'$ if every element of $F$ contains $E'$.
-If $E'$ is nonempty, the set $F_{E'}$ of subsets of $E$ containing $E'$ is a filter.
-By abuse of language, we will sometimes say that $E'$ is a filter by identifying $F_{E'}$ and $E'$.
-If $F$ is a filter in $E$, its closure $\overline F$ (resp. its convex hull) is the filter of subsets of $E$ containing the closure (resp. the convex hull) of some element of $F$.
-A filter $F$ is said to be contained in an other filter $F'$: $F\subset F'$ (resp. in a subset $Z$ in $E$: $F\subset Z$) if and only if any set in $F'$ (resp. if $Z$) is in $F$.
+Given a filter $F$ on a set $E$ and a subset $E'$ of $E$, we say that \textbf{$F$ contains $E'$} if every element of $F$ contains $E'$.
+If $E'$ is non-empty, then the set $F_{E'}$ of all subsets of~$E$ containing $E'$ is a filter on $E$ called the \textbf{filter associated to $E'$}.
+By language abuse and to ease notations, we will sometimes write that $E'$ is a filter, by identification of~$E'$ with $F_{E'}$.